RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin-windows.md

 If you choose to manually run it, keep `VFF-Downloader-for-Dolphin.bat`.
 There will be an option in menu to manually run it.
 {: .notice--info}

 If you choose to run it on startup, you don't have to do anything.
-If you want to uninstall it in the future, come back to `VFF-Downloader-for-Dolphin.bat` or `VFF-Downloader-for-Dolphin.sh` and choose - Manage startup VFF Downloader.
+If you want to uninstall it in the future, come back to `VFF-Downloader-for-Dolphin.bat` and choose - Manage startup VFF Downloader.
 {: .notice--info}
 8. Press any key to go back to the RiiConnect24 patcher.
 9. Once back in the RiiConnect24 Patcher, press `1` and then `Enter`.